mha9507/python-unittest-bank/README.md

 # Bank Account Example - Unit Testing with Coverage in Python

 This Python project demonstrates unit testing and code coverage using a simple `BankAccount` class.
 The project includes methods for depositing, withdrawing, and transferring funds with basic validation rules.
-We will implement unit tests using [JUnit](https://junit.org/junit5/), and we will measure code coverage with [JaCoCo](https://www.jacoco.org/jacoco/trunk/doc/).
+We will implement unit tests using [unittest](https://docs.python.org/3/library/unittest.html), and we will measure code coverage with [coverage](https://coverage.readthedocs.io/en/7.6.4/).

-Note that the pom.xml file is already configured to run JaCoCo.

 ## Prerequisites